This article was originally published in July 2019. It was updated in March 2020 to reflect new information available.

-The Tax Cuts and Jobs Act (TCJA) provides substantial tax incentives for small businesses with average gross receipts of $25 million or less for the three prior years.
-These incentives are especially applicable to small businesses with inventories, such as manufacturers, distributors, and retailers.
+Under the Tax Cuts and Jobs Act (TCJA) and the CARES Act, manufacturers, distributors, and retailers can take advantage of substantial tax incentives for small businesses with average gross receipts of $26 million or less (for the three prior years).
+These incentives are especially applicable to small businesses with inventories.

 Using the Cash Method

 Small businesses under $26 million may use the cash method for tax purposes, even though the business keeps its books and records on the accrual basis.
 Previously, businesses could not use the cash method if they had gross receipts over $10 million, maintained inventories, or were a C corporation or had a C corporation partner with gross receipts over $5 million.

 When using the cash method for tax purposes, income is recognized when the cash is received, and expenses are deductible when they are paid.
 The cash method provides a better matching of cash flow with taxes paid and more flexibility in tax planning.

 In the year the change is made, there is usually significant tax savings.
 C corporations have the flat tax rate of 21%, so there may be some planning needed if the cash method creates a loss.
 For S corporations, partnerships, and sole proprietorships, strategic planning can spread out the tax savings over two years by taking advantage of reducing taxes at higher tax rates.
 As a business grows, the tax savings increase.
 Changing to the cash method requires an Accounting Method Change (Form 3115).

 Treating Inventories as Non-Incidental Materials